 The concept here is balance.
 You want to choose a neckline style to balance your features and help you look more in proportion.

 Following along on the theme of balance, you again want to select a neckline that will create balance in your overall appearance.
 Women who are average in build should be able to wear most every neckline style with equal ease.
-Large-framed women